aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 `audio: /assets/07-vr-sa-yaman.mp3`
 <p align="center"><em>Sample 7.
 Yaman scale</em></p>

+Hear Sample 6 and Sample 7 a few times, and try to match the scale.
+This shifting of scale to derive another scale is also known as **Graha Bheda**.

 So what do we learn about *Jatis* and *Ragas* from this example?

 Well, in the era prior to *Adhara Shadaj* when the concept of a fixed fundamental **Sa** did not exist, new scales were formed by performing scale changes and defining new *Murchhanas*.
 From a *Murchhana*, a *Jati* was defined as a melodic framework formed by selecting 5 to 7 notes, and defining Lakshanas and Lakshyas governing the rendition of the *Jati*.
 Jatis could be *Sampoorna* (using all 7 notes of the Murchhana), *Shadav* (hexatonic) or *Audava* (pentatonic).